 There is another strategy that works in that environment, as well.
 It’s called Buy, Rehab, Rent, Refinance, and Repeat (BRRRR).

 Under the BRRRR method, investors look for distressed properties to buy at wholesale prices, financing the purchase and future rehabilitation costs through hard money or private money loan.
 Then they rehab them.
 Next, they rent the property at current rental market prices.
-After finding a tenant for the property, the investor refinances the property extracting the equity from the original loan and uses that equity to purchase another property to repeat the process.
+After finding a tenant for the property, the investor refinances the property extracting the equity from the original loan and using that equity to purchase another property to repeat the process.

 Since property prices are falling and rents are rising, this method works as a great investment strategy because investors can find cheaper properties on subsequent deals and charge higher rents during the rental phase of the process.
 Managed properly, the investor has a continuous supply of cash flow.
 This strategy can be used for both single-family rental properties and multifamily rentals.
 Savvy investors use it to move up to larger properties as they earn greater incomes from earlier investments.